AmeerHamzaSubhani/scraper/README.md

 6. All CSV files are saved in the `outputs` directory.

+## Handling CAPTCHAs

+This application now includes support for handling CAPTCHA challenges during the login process:

+1. The browser window will remain visible during automation
+2. If a CAPTCHA is detected, the script will pause and wait
+3. You'll need to manually solve the CAPTCHA in the browser window
+4. Once solved, the script will automatically continue
+5. The script provides a 5-minute timeout for solving CAPTCHAs

+This approach ensures that the automation can work even when OpenAI requires CAPTCHA verification.

 ## Important Notes

 - For security reasons, your credentials are not stored and are only used for the current session.
-- By default, the browser automation runs in non-headless mode (visible browser) for debugging purposes.
-For production use, modify the `headless` option to `true` in the `chatgpt-service.js` file.
+- The browser automation runs in non-headless mode (visible browser) to allow for manual CAPTCHA solving.
 - The automation may break if ChatGPT updates its UI.
 Check for updates to this script if you encounter issues.

 ## Files and Structure